LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

-The library, directory, file, entity, and predicate nodes that are not part of the predicates, entities, files, or libraries for which we are generating a diagram use a dashed border.
+The library, directory, file, entity, and predicate nodes that are not part of the predicates, entities, files, or libraries for which we are generating a diagram use a dashed border and described as external.

 Supported graph languages